40+ Sustainable Clothing Brands: The Ethical Fashion Masterlist

 Materials: 100% GOTS-organic, non-GMO, and fair trade cotton only.

-Supply chain & labor practices: Fair Trade certified and opt into a voluntary Fairtrade Premium program, making additional investments in employee healthcare, training, transportation, and annual bonuses.
-Fully traceable supply chain across cotton farms and factories.
+Supply chain & labor practices: Fair Trade certified and opt into a voluntary Fairtrade Premium program

-Materials: All suits are a blend of mostly recycled nylon 6 and elastane, dyed with OTS certified dyes.
+Materials: Recycled nylon 6 and elastane, dyed with OTS certified dyes.
 Oeko-Tex 100 and Clear to Wear approved.

 Supply chain & labor practices: Handmade manufacturing in a single factory in Guangzhou, China.
-Seamstresses paid amounts significantly over minimum wage and they provide free transportation and housing options, medical insurance, paid leave, and 60 days of yearly vacation.
+Seamstresses paid significantly over minimum wage.

-Product range: Best ethical clothing brand for women’s swimwear.
+Product range: Best for women’s swimwear.
 Specifically sell super flattering and versatile reversible wrap swimsuits.

 HOW WE CHOSE THESE SUSTAINABLE CLOTHING DESIGNERS